REGISTRATION WILL OPEN SOON!

 Click Here for Interactive Map

-$395 per attendee, which includes 12 hours of instruction, handout materials pertaining to area of instruction, continental breakfast and lunch each day, and a Friday evening dinner event.
+$395 per attendee/course, which includes 12 hours of instruction, handout materials pertaining to area of instruction, continental breakfast and lunch each day, and an evening dinner event.

 |James (Jamie) Brady, ABOC, M.Ed.||Tracy Dard, ABOC, NCLEC|